 Qualifying for Service

-Because we are a charitable pharmacy, offering free medication to those in need, all patients at SVdP Pharmacy must meet the following criteria to qualify.
+Because we are a charitable pharmacy that offers free medication, all patients at SVdP Pharmacy must meet the following criteria to qualify.

 - Must reside in the state of Texas